Decoding Training Zones: What They Are and Why They Matter

 - Zone 2 has a purpose to its pace and extraordinary health benefits.

-- Zone 3 is quick, moderately intense, and frankly overrated.
+- Zone 3 is quick, moderately intense.

 - Zone 5 and Zone 5+ are magical.
 Their efforts yield exponential returns on investment.